UCLComputerScience/COMP0016_2020_21_Team25/App/Services-API/README.md

          BlockingQueue<ApiResponse> appQueue;

-Periodically polling this queue returns an `ApiResponse` object returning the service's response.
+Periodically polling this queue returns an `ApiResponse` object returning the service's response after a call is made.

 The string response, used in speech synthesis, can be retrieved using the `getResponse()` method of the object.